rbmk-project/rbmk/cmd/rbmk/internal/dig/README.txt

 To only print structured logs use `+noall +logs`:

     $ rbmk dig www.example.com MX +noall +logs

+To append structured logs to a separate file, use:

+    $ rbmk dig --logs LOGS.jsonl www.example.com MX

 This command exits with `0` on success and `1` on failure.